The Must-Packs and the Leave-Behinds!

-Be prepared to wash clothes by hand a couple of times.
+- Be prepared to wash clothes by hand a couple of times.
 It’s totally normal, and it will dry on time.
 Rei in der Tube is an excellent addition to the packing list to cover any detergent desires!
 On the other hand, do not be prepared to shower every night…

-Speaking of animals, the camelback is a lifesaver.
+- Speaking of animals, the camelback is a lifesaver.
 Not that there aren’t ample places to refill water, but, if it’s a toasty day, not having to think about a basic need is fantastic.
 While water filters are an added bonus for water security, the Alpine hut system and infrastructure render this unnecessary.

-BOOTS.
+- BOOTS.
 YOU HAVE TO HAVE GOOD QUALITY BOOTS.
-Some stretches can be done with hiking shoes, but, for the route we took, I was extra in love with my Meindls.
+For the route we took, I was extra in love with my Meindls.
 If I had to choose between those boots and fresh German bread for a year, I would give up the bread, and that’s saying something.

 I have yet to find any decent English maps–but I’m working on it, and will update soon!